jonasrembratt/DCAF.Squawks/README.md

 > You can read more about [this feature here][lot-atc-json-document].

-This is a very useful feature for controllers but creating the file and keeping it updated involves quite a lot of work, usually repetitive as you want to express the use of ranges of squawk codes.
+This is a very useful feature for controllers but creating the file and keeping it updated involves quite a lot of work (usually repetitive) as you want to express the use of ranges of squawk codes.

-To remedy this problem and minimize the work for the squawk code layout designer, while allowing him/her to remain flexible as requirements shift over time, the LotATC squawk compiler (`sqwkcomp`) is a tool that takes a LotATC squawk code JSON template as its output and creates the operating LotATC JSON file you need.
+To remedy this problem and minimize the work for the squawk code layout designer, while allowing him/her to remain flexible as requirements shift over time, the LotATC squawk classifications compiler (`lascc`) is a tool that accepts a LotATC squawk code JSON template file as its input, with an optional data file, and compiles the operating LotATC JSON file you need, ready to be uploaded to your LotATC server.

 ## Basics